StephanMoeller/.cfg/README.txt

 Setup qmk to have easy workspace switching and move-around-logic

-# install git and add the ssh key from github to a location and then create this file:

-~/.ssh/config
+# Install programs
+- 1password
+- chrome
+- tmux
+- neovim
+- discord

+# Install git

+- Create an ssh key on your github account and save the private key in: ~/.ssh/github_stephanmoeller
-Remember to run: sudo chmod 600 github_stephanmoeller to increase security on the key file
+- run: sudo chmod 600 github_stephanmoeller to increase security on the key file

-# add these 3 lines content to the file to allow ssh to always work in hyperland where github_stephanmoeller is the name of the private ssh key to use:
+- create file: ~/.ssh/config
+and add the following to this file:

 Host *
   AddKeysToAgent yes
   IdentityFile ~/.ssh/github_stephanmoeller

+Now clone a private repo to test that everything works :)

 # clone this repo like this: